How to Use a GPS: The Basics And Background

 Your GPS unit communicates with satellites, which send out radio signals.
 Since the speed of those radio signals is a known factor, the receiver is able to use that speed to calculate its distance--and therefore the distance of the one holding it--from a satellite.
 This calculation puts you and the GPS in an imaginary sphere.

 The GPS will do the same thing with the other satellites with which it can communicate via a clear line-of-sight.
 So for the second satellite, imagine another circle which intersects with the first.
-(See: "B" above) This second calculation will put your near the intersection of the two circles (See: "A^B").
+(See: "B" below) This second calculation will put your near the intersection of the two circles (See: "A^B").

 Then Add a Third satellite

 This third calculation will place you in the intersection of the three circles.
 This is considered a "2D" (or two-dimensional) mode, figuring your location horizontally only.
 In this case, you can input your elevation, if you know it, for more accuracy with the GPS unit.
 Keep in mind that 2D navigation can be unreliable.